 “I urge all stakeholders to continue with these accomplishments and aspire to end open defecation practice in the country”.

-Awe said the benefits of access to improved WASH, especially of living in an open defecation free environment, impacts on education, health, security and socioeconomic wellbeing of the people.
+Awe said the benefits of access to improved WASH, especially of living in an open defecation free environment, impact education, health, security and socioeconomic wellbeing of the people.

-While commending efforts of development partners in scaling up access to improved hygiene, the director, urged the members of the ODF community to remain steadfast to promote sustainable development.
+While commending the efforts of development partners in scaling up access to improved hygiene, the director urged the members of the ODF community to remain steadfast in promoting sustainable development.